rickhull/buildar/README.md

 Buildar
 =======
-Buildar is a set of Rakefile methods and tasks to help automate versioning, packaging, releasing, and publishing ruby gems.
+Buildar is a set of Rakefile methods and tasks to help automate versioning, packaging, releasing, and publishing ruby gems, with optional git integration.

 Rake tasks
 ----------